 Keywords: data collection, interviewing, telephone interviewing, research methods, relational distance, qualitative research

 The use of interviews to obtain data for academic inquiry has a long history in many scientific disciplines including anthropology (Lave & Steinar Kvale, 1995), health care (Pettigrew, J.T.
 Wilson, & Teasdale, 2003; Sobo et al., 2003; Worth & Tierney, 1993), sociology (Benney & Hughes, 1956; Frey & Fontana, 1991), psychology (Ilies et al., 2007; Polkinghorne, 2005), management (Cooper & Kurland, 2002; Schweitzer & Duxbury, 2006) and marketing (O’Dell, 1962; A. Wilson, 2007).
 This method has traditionally employed face-to-face interaction where rapport could be developed and visual aids could be used.
 However, in recent years, it has transformed due to the proliferation of technology as researchers seek alternative methods to reduce costs and increase the reach of their data collection.
 One way that researchers have approached this is through the increasing use of telephones in the collection of interview data.
+For example, in our multidisciplinary review, in the 1980’s only 1 work specifically cited using the telephone as a data collection medium.
+In the 1990’s that number grew to 8 and from 2000 on that number grew to 17 (see Appendix A).

 A number of studies conducted in the 1970s compared both the efficacy and reach of interviewing by telephone.
 This research highlighted the benefits of this medium, suggesting that data quality was comparable between face-to-face and telephone interviews.
 As a result, random digit dialing became a popular way of contacting a representative sample (Chang & Krosnick, 2009; Groves & Kahn, 1979).
 Although many general textbooks on research methods have small sections on telephone interviewing (e.g., Fowler, 2001), a small body of research has emerged that specifically addresses the concerns of conducting interviews through this medium.